St Andrews Catholic College

-St Andrew's Catholic College, is an independent, Roman Catholic, co-educational, P-12 school, located in Redlynch, Cairns, Queensland, Australia.
+St Andrew's Catholic College, (Often abbrieviated to STACC) is an independent, Roman Catholic, co-educational, P-12 (However originally P-4) school, located in Redlynch, Cairns, Queensland, Australia.
 It is administered by the Queensland Catholic Education Commission, with an enrolment of 1,565 students and a teaching staff of 122, as of 2023.
 The school serves students from Prep through to Year 12.

 History

 The school opened on 1 January 2001.
+In 2016, they updated their house group and school logo to its current version.
 In 2017, St Andrews was labeled a 'SunSmart School,' due to developing an action plan on sun safety.

 It is part of the Northern Beaches Parish of Holy Cross.